Mental Health/Psychiatry

 Twice as many women as men will experience depression sometime in their lives, and episodes for women are likely to start at earlier ages, last longer, and recur more frequently, according to the American Academy of Family Physicians (www.aafp.org).
 Many women are given medication to treat the disease, but medication alone does not always address the underlying emotions which trouble the mind and spirit.
 Counselor Elyse Fitzpatrick and Dr. Laura Hendrickson provide biblical guidance on how to balance medical intervention with biblical encouragement.

-By: Dr Laura Hendrickson
+By: Dr. Laura Henderson

-There are many books available on how to cure an autistic preschooler, but none on how to raise one to adulthood.
-These promised cures raise parents' hopes, but most parents will find that they are dealing with a lifelong challenge no matter what they do.
 Dr. Laura Hendrickson is a trained psychiatrist, biblical counselor--and the mother of an autistic child.
 She understands the struggles parents face as they try to communicate with their autism spectrum child and manage behavior challenges.

-With an approach that is grounded in a deep understanding of the challenges those caring for autism spectrum children face, Finding Your Child's Way on theAutism Spectrum gives the reader sound, practical tools for understanding how to guide an autism spectrum child to function more fully as the person God created them to be.
+With an approach that is grounded in a deep understanding of the challenges those caring for autism spectrum children face, Finding Your Child's Way on the Autism Spectrum gives the reader sound, practical tools for understanding how to guide an autism spectrum child to function more fully as the person God created them to be.

-By DC Robertsson
+By: DC Robertsson

 The First Will Be Last: A Biblical Perspective on Narcissism is just what the title says - an A-Z look at the Biblical perspective on these toxic people; including who they are, how they got that way, and how to deal with them.
 From key words to Biblical case studies, it will unlock a new perspective and provide a framework in your search for truth.

-Audios Resources
+Online Resources